g-w1/ezc/README.md

 ## Instructions

-To run (and open in gdb. only works on linux x86_64.
-To edit input code change `main.rs`): `cargo run -q > out.asm; yasm -g dwarf2 -f elf64 out.asm&&ld out.o -o out && gdb ./out`
+To run just do `ezc file` use `-g` flag for debug info (it will generate a out.asm file). then you can open in gdb or lldb

 To test: `cargo test`